ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_2_data_viz.md

 Note that the .loc examples above all assume numeric index.
 But Pandas is not restricted to that!
 The index (or "row-label") could also be something like "mean" or "standard-deviation".
 Keep that in mind for the exercise below!

+### Built-in methods to describe the data
 Pandas has a great set of convenience functions for us to look at and evaluate the data we have.
 - .info() gives us a summary of columns, number of non-null values and datatypes
 - .head() and .tail() show the first or last five rows of the dataframe
 - .describe() directly gives us some statistical measures (number of samples, mean, standard deviation, min, max and quantiles)
 Note that the output of .describe() is again a DataFrame, that you can save in a variable to evaluate it.
+There are also built-in methods that you can run directly on single columns.
+Examples of such functions are .mean(), .min(), .max() and .std().

 {% capture exercise %}